tgfrerer/island/plan.md

 - integrate cgltf
 - integrate jsmn json parser
-- add a way to draw paths in 2D
+- test whether the treatment for attachments which get loaded on load is correct wrt image layouts
-- add a tessellator
+- check if there is an elegant way to keep as much as possible from a bound pipeline when binding a compatible pipeline

 ## (A)